kuzeykara/CTF-Cheatsheet/Cheatsheets/Techniques/RSA-LSB_Oracle_Attack.md

 3.  **Result:** The `High` (or `Low`) bound converges on the plaintext $P$.

 ## 3. Python Exploit Example
-This script simulates the Oracle and performs the attack.
-It uses the `decimal` library to handle the floating-point division required for the binary search bounds.
+This script simulates the attack; it uses the `decimal` library to handle the floating-point division required for the binary search bounds.

 ```python
 import decimal